-- Cernilton, an extract made from rye grass pollen -- Preliminary studies suggest this pollen extract may help relieve symptoms of chronic nonbacterial prostatitis.
+- Cernilton.
+An extract made from rye grass pollen.
+Preliminary studies suggest this pollen extract may help relieve symptoms of chronic nonbacterial prostatitis.
 More research is needed.

-- Pumpkin seeds -- Used historically for a healthy prostate, but have not been studied for prostatitis.
+- Pumpkin seeds.
+Used historically for a healthy prostate, but have not been studied for prostatitis.

 Herbs are a way to strengthen and tone the body's systems.
 As with any therapy, you should work with your doctor to diagnose your problem before starting treatment.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. of herb per cup of hot water.
 Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
 Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

-- African pygeum (Prunus africana) -- May help reduce urinary symptoms of BPH and both bacterial and nonbacterial prostatitis in men with mild-to-moderate urinary symptoms.
+- African pygeum (Prunus africana).
+May help reduce urinary symptoms of BPH and both bacterial and nonbacterial prostatitis in men with mild-to-moderate urinary symptoms.

-- Stinging nettle (Urtica dioca) has shown some promise in helping maintain prostate health, but studies are mixed.
+- Stinging nettle (Urtica dioca).
+Has shown some promise in helping maintain prostate health, but studies are mixed.
 Stinging nettle may interact with drugs taken to treat diabetes and high blood pressure.
 It may also interfere with lithium, and may reduce the effects of warfarin (Coumadin).
 It may not be safe for pregnant women.

 Some of the most common remedies used for prostatitis are listed below.
-The usual dose is 3 to 5 pellets of a 12X to 30C remedy every 1 to 4 hours until your symptoms improve.
+The usual dose is 3 to 5 pellets of a 12X - 30C remedy every 1 to 4 hours until your symptoms improve.

-- Pulsatilla -- for pain after urination, especially involuntary urination
+- Pulsatilla.
+For pain after urination, especially involuntary urination.

-- Pareira -- for painful urination, especially with painful urging
+- Pareira.
+For painful urination, especially with painful urging.

-- Lycopodium -- for painful urination with reddish sediment in the urine, especially with impotence
+- Lycopodium.
+For painful urination with reddish sediment in the urine, especially with impotence.

-- Thuja -- specifically if there is a forked stream of urine
+- Thuja.
+Specifically if there is a forked stream of urine.

-Kegel exercises increase improve pelvic muscle tone.
+Kegel exercises improve pelvic muscle tone.
 They may help some men reduce urinary symptoms.
 These exercises involve tightening and relaxing the pelvic floor muscles.
 To identify the muscles, it may help to think of the muscles you use to stop and start a stream of urine, or to keep from passing gas.
 Tighten muscles for a count of 10, then relax for a count of 10.
 Repeat 10 times, and do 5 to 10 sets daily.

-Contrast sitz baths: You will need two basins that you can sit in comfortably.
+Contrast sitz baths.
+You will need two basins that you can sit in comfortably.
 Fill one basin with hot water, one with cold water.
 Sit in hot water for 3 minutes, then in cold water for 1 minute.
 Repeat this 3 times to complete 1 set.
 Do 1 to 2 sets a day, 3 to 4 days a week.
 Avoid sitz baths if you have acute bacterial prostatitis.

 Acupuncture may improve urinary flow and decrease swelling and inflammation in some men with chronic nonbacterial prostatitis.